brandoncorrea/wordpress-plugins/fill-in-the-blanks/README.md

 - fill-in-the-blanks.php > should_return_raw_content()

 ## Styling
-The CSS for the author's text view can be updated in:
+The CSS for the author's input textbox view can be updated in:
 - fill-in-the-blanks.css > .fill-in-the-blanks-text

+The CSS for the author's textarea view can be updated in:
+- fill-in-the-blanks.css > .fill-in-the-blanks-textarea

 The CSS for the reader's textbox view can be updated in:
 - fill-in-the-blanks.css > .fill-in-the-blanks-input

-The button icon that the author clicks on can be updated in:
+The icon and title for the button that the author clicks can be updated here:
-- fill-in-the-blanks.js > FillInTheBlankButton > icon attribute

-The text that appears next to the button can be updated by changing both:
-- fill-in-the-blanks.js > FillInTheBlankButton > title attribute
+- fill-in-the-blanks.js > Calls to add_button toward the bottom of the script
-- registerFormatType function > title attribute
+- The first parameter is the icon.
+- The second parameter is the button text.
+- The third parameter is the class name that the highlighted text is wrapped with when the button is clicked.